neuromore/Doc/neuromoreStudio/Nodes.md

 |-----------|-------------|
 | Math Function | The math function to use.
 Possible values are: *Add*,*Subtract*,*Multiply*,*Divide*,*Average*,*Random Float*,*Mod*,*Minimum*,*Maximum*,*Power*.
 The default value is *Add*. |
 | Static Value | Value used for x or y when the input port has no connection.
 Possible values are in the range *1.00* .. *1.00*.The default value is *1.00*. |
-Value used for x or y when the input port has no connection.
-Possible values are in the range *1.00* .. *1.00*.The default value is *1.00*.

 ## Compare
 ![Compare Node Icon](../neuromoreStudio/Images/Nodes/Icons/a7cd7d14-bb6b-11e4-8dfc-aa07a5b093db.png)